PeterPierinakos/vanilla-rustlang-server/docs/configuration.md

 - ABSOLUTE\_LOGS\_PATH

 The absolute path to which the server request logs should be saved (/absolute/path/to/logs/).
-Note that this can be empty if MULTITHREADING or SAVE\_LOGS is enabled because the server doesn't save logs when either are enabled.
+Note that this setting can be ignored if <code>MULTITHREADING</code> is enabled because the server doesn't save logs outside of singlethreaded mode..

 - ADDR